camel-tooling/vscode-camelk/README.md

 ## Java language support

+From version 0.0.32 we provide [VS Code Language support for java](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [VS Code Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) as dependencies.

-To benefit from Java Language completion on standalone files, [VS Code Language support for java](https://marketplace.visualstudio.com/items?itemName=redhat.java) needs to be installed.
+With [VS Code Language support for java](https://marketplace.visualstudio.com/items?itemName=redhat.java), you will benefit from Java Language completion on standalone files.
 An invisible project is created with a default classpath.

 The command `Refresh local Java classpath for Camel K standalone file based on current editor.
 Available with kamel 1.4+.` refreshes specific dependencies for the classpath of the opened Integration, such as dependencies declared as part of the modeline of the file.
 When using a modeline to configure such dependencies, you gain a [CodeLens](https://code.visualstudio.com/blogs/2017/02/12/code-lens-roundup) link (`Refresh classpath dependencies`) at the top of the editor to trigger the refresh more easily.